 In general, cheese is an excellent fit for the keto diet.
-It’s high in fat, low in carbs (for the most party), and provides numerous health benefits.
+It’s high in fat, low in carbs (for the most part), and provides numerous health benefits.

-The varieties of cheeses available means that there’s a cheese for every palate and purpose and, as long as dairy intolerance isn’t an issue, it’s simple to introduce into your diet to start reaping those positive effects.
+The varieties of cheeses available means that there’s a cheese for every palate and purpose.
+As long as dairy intolerance isn’t an issue, it’s simple to introduce into your diet to start reaping those positive effects.

 Thorning TK, Raziani F, Bendsen NT, Astrup A, Tholstrup T, Raben A. Diets with high-fat cheese, high-fat meat, or carbohydrate on cardiovascular risk markers in overweight postmenopausal women: a randomized crossover trial.
 Am J Clin Nutr.
 2015 Sep;102(3):573-81. doi: 10.3945/ajcn.115.109116.
 Epub 2015 Jul 15.